dwachss/bililiteRange/docs/index.md

 Returns the text of the current range.

 ### `text(s: string, [opts])`
 Sets the text of the current range to `s`.
-If `opts.select` is defined, it also sets the bounds depending on the value:
-`opts.select == 'start'` sets it to the start of the inserted text, `opts.select == 'end'` the end of the inserted text (what happens with the usual "paste" command), and `opts.select == 'all'` or the entire inserted text.
-Any other value is ignored.
-Follow this with `select()` to actually set the selection.
+The bounds are adjusted to cover the new text.

 For
 consistency with [Input Events](https://www.w3.org/TR/input-events-1/), also triggers `beforeinput` and `input` events on the element.